-For the past several months Upad have been providing readers’ of this website with a promotional code, which allow landlords to use any of their ‘tenant find service’ with a shiny £40 discount voucher.
-Details & link in the box below.
+For the past several months, Upad.co.uk, the “UK’s largest online letting agent” (that’s their ballsy slogan, not my attempt of flattery), have been providing readers’ of this website with exclusive promotional codes, which allow landlords to use any of their ‘tenant find services’ at super discounted rates.

-£40 Upad Discount Code / Voucher for Tenant-find packages
+56% Upad Discount Code / Voucher for UChoose package

-And, if you’re looking for a more premium service from Upad, with all the bells and whistles, then you’re looking at significantly more cheese:
+If you’re looking for a more premium service from Upad, with all the bells and whistles, then you’re looking at significantly more spondoolies:

-The premium packages are heavily loaded with perks and seem to line up with their competitors, and they’re a good solution for any landlord that wants a more complete hands-off service.
-But, in any case, I want to focus on the ‘Standard’ package, because as said, it is comparable to what other agents are offering for half the price, and it’s generally the service most landlords require and opt for.
+The premium packages (e.g. UPay On Success and Fully Managed) are heavily loaded with perks and seem to line-up better with their competitors in terms of price, and they’re certainly a decent solution for landlords looking for a more complete hands-off service.
+Especially the “Pay on success” package, which seems to grab a lot of attention for the obvious reasons.
+But, I want to focus on the ‘uChoose’ package, because it’s comparable to what other agents are offering for less than half the price, and it’s the service that most self-efficient landlords are opting for.

 Most of Upad’s customers are either repeat customers or referrals from satisfied customers, which obviously speaks highly of their service.

 They also say that “Upad” is searched more highly in Google than “Online Letting Agents“, which signals the power of their reputation/brand in the industry.
 Kind of like what “Hoover” has done in the world of vacuums (i.e. Hoover is actually the brand).